 Rathmann is referring to storage services such as virtualization, volume management and remote replication, which will eventually be handled by the switch.
 CNT is talking to a number of different software vendors that are porting their software to its UltraNet Multi-service Director (UMD).
 Veritas Corp. is the likely suspect for volume management, Falconstor Software Inc. for heterogeneous replication and Incipient Corp. for virtualization.

-"We support the SMI-S FAIS standard for fabric-based services, and these vendors are slowly writing implementations
+"We support the SMI-S FAIS standard for fabric-based services, and these vendors are slowly writing implementations of their software that support this standard also ….
+Many users have told us they are going back to review their SAN strategies in the light of this," Pilcher said.

 The first of CNT's UMD series is the Model 16, available at the end of August from IBM Corp., CNT's first announced reseller of the switch.
 The company is also talking with EMC Corp. and Hitachi Data Systems for certification, although no dates have been set.